Josh Green (racing driver)

 Josh Green (born November 15, 2002) is an American racing driver.
-He currently competes in the 2023 INDY NXT driving for HMD Motorsports with Dale Coyne Racing.
-Green previously competed with Turn 3 Motorsport in the 2022 Indy Pro 2000 Championship.
+He currently competes in the 2025 GT4 America Series in the Pro-Am category, partnering Sam Craven at Random Vandals Racing.
+He previously competed in the 2023 INDY NXT season driving for HMD Motorsports with Dale Coyne Racing.

 Racing career

 Karting

 Green first competed in racing driving indoor karts in 2015.
 He quickly moved into outdoor karting at Oakland Valley Raceway Park in Cuddebackville, NY, running in club and regional events in 2016.
 Over the next two years, Green competed in regional and national events, and won the IAME X30 Junior championship in the 2018 WKA Manufacturers Cup.
 He was also invited to race in the IAME International Final at Le Mans, France.

 Junior formulae

 In 2019, Green added a formula car racing program to his karting schedule running in the FRP F1600 Championship Series.
-He won eight races and finished on the podium in 18 of the 21 races, finishing second overall in the championship.
+He won eight races and finished on the podium in eighteen of the 21 races, finishing second overall in the championship.
 This season-long performance caught the eye of Team USA Scholarship’s Jeremy Shaw who invited Josh to the program’s shootout at Road America in September 2019.
 Green was one of the two drivers selected to join Team USA at the BRSCC Formula Ford Festival and Walter Hayes Trophy events in England.
-He finished in the top-10 at the Festival and was the top qualifier in the wet for the WHT at Silverstone.
+He finished in the top-ten at the Festival and was the top qualifier in the wet for the WHT at Silverstone.